andlessa/BoltzmannEqs/README.md

 assimulo_installer.sh
 ```

-The script downloads ths Sundials tarball and installs in a local folder (./sundials).
+The script downloads the Sundials tarball and installs in a local folder (./sundials).
 It then installs Assimulo in the local user folder using pip.
 The installation can then be checked running: